seng438-winter-2023/seng438-a4-fbcharles747/seng438-a4-team_number.md

 # Analysis drawn on the effectiveness of each of the test classes

+For the DataUtilities test suite, the mutation coverage went from 88% to 91% from our assignment 3 tests to our updated tests.
+This is a 3% increase, so our added tests were effective in killing the mutants that were not previously killed by our assignment 3 tests.
+We were able to do this by adding more tests for methods that were not extensively tested previously.

+For the Range test suite, the mutation coverage went from 67% to .

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 Equivalent Mutants reduce the accuracy of the mutation score because the survival of a equivalent mutant does not indicate poor tests but will still result in a lower ratio of mutants to killed mutants.
 For example one equivalent mutant we found in DataUtilities was mutant 104.
 In the DataUtilities source code we have the following line as a part of equal():